 The regulations do not address all aspects of quality.
 For example, there are no regulations or standards addressing curriculum or pedagogy in child care in the Yukon.
-(There is no common or suggested curriculum framework for child care).
+The Yukon’s Early Learning Curriculum is in the process of being developed.

 Unregulated child care

-A family day care home is not required to be regulated if it has three or fewer children of any age, not including the preschool-age children of the person providing the care.
+A family day care home is not required to be regulated if it has three or fewer children of any age.
+This does not include the caregiver’s own children.